Measuring Agents in Production: Abstract

 \section{Abstract}

-AI agents are already operating in production across many industries, yet there is limited public understanding of the technical strategies that make deployments successful.
-We present the first large-scale systematic study of AI agents in production, surveying {\numresponse/ practitioners} and conducting {\numcase/} in-depth case studies via interviews across \numdomain/ domains.
-We investigate why organizations build agents, how they build them, how they evaluate them, and what the top development challenges are.
-We find that production agents are typically built using simple, controllable approaches: 68\% execute at most 10 steps before requiring human intervention, 70\% rely on prompting off-the-shelf models instead of weight tuning, and 74\% depend primarily on human evaluation.
-Reliability remains the top development challenge, driven by difficulties in ensuring and evaluating agent correctness.
-Despite these challenges, simple yet effective methods already enable agents to deliver impact across diverse industries.
-Our study documents the current state of practice and bridges the gap between research and deployment by providing researchers visibility into production challenges while offering practitioners patterns emerging from successful deployments.
+LLM-based agents already operate in production across many industries, yet we lack an understanding of what technical methods make deployments successful.
+We present the first systematic study of \textbf{M}easuring \textbf{A}gents in \textbf{P}roduction, \sys, using first-hand data from agent developers.
+We conducted {\numcase/} case studies via in-depth interviews and surveyed {86 deployed systems} practitioners across \numdomain/ domains.
+We investigate why organizations build agents, how they build them, how they evaluate them, and their top development challenges.
+Our study finds that production agents are built using simple, controllable approaches: 68\% execute at most 10 steps before human intervention, 70\% rely on prompting off-the-shelf models instead of weight tuning, and 74\% depend primarily on human evaluation.
+Reliability (consistent correct behavior over time) remains the top development challenge, which practitioners currently address through systems-level design. \sys documents the current state of production agents, providing the research community with visibility into deployment realities and underexplored research avenues.